Autism at a Glance

 Causes

-Currently, the causes of autism are unknown, although there is some evidence to suggest a genetic link.
+Currently, the cause of autism is unknown, although there is some evidence to suggest a genetic link.
 For many years, scientists have been trying to identify the genes involved in autism.
 It is likely there are multiple genes and some environmental factors involved.
-There are also some risk factors associated with autism, such as autism in the family, birth defects associated with the central nervous system, and premature birth before 35 weeks.

 One of the most persistent myths about autism is that it can be caused by vaccines.
 This is not true.
 Diet, childhood trauma, and infections also cannot cause autism.
 Autism is a lifelong condition that people are born with.